What you can do to celebrate a smoke free, green Diwali

 Dr Arvind Kumar, Chief Thoracic Surgeon of Sir Ganga Ram Hospital, said there has been a rapid rise in the incidence of lung cancer in India due to various causes, including smoking and pollution, and urged that pollution be declared a major health issue.

 "When I had started 25 years ago, most of the lungs of the non-smokers were pink but smokers had black lungs.
-But today when I operate, I find lot of non-smokers including some teenagers having black lungs.
+But today when I operate, I find a lot of non-smokers including some teenagers having black lungs.

-"Pollution should be declared as major health issue and emergency major maneuvers have to be taken to bring it down," said Kumar.
+"Pollution should be declared as a major health issue and emergency major manoeuvres have to be taken to bring it down," said Kumar.

 Diwali 2019: Sivakasi ready with green crackers